andremichalowski3/HTTP-Movies-Assignment/README.md

   - 2A [x] Add a route at the path `/update-movie/:id`
   - 2B [x] Create a component with a form to update the chosen movie
-  - Add a button in the movie component that routes you to your new route with the movies's id as the URL param
+  - 2C [x] Add a button in the movie component that routes you to your new route with the movies's id as the URL param
   - The form should make a PUT request to the server when submitted
   - When the call comes back successfully, reset your form state and route the user to `/movies` where they will see the updated movie in the list